-High school completion requirement
+C3 High school completion requirement

-g coco. cop.cc cquc C3 High school diploma is required and GED is V accepted X C3 High school diploma is required and GED is not accepted C3 High school diploma or equivalent is not required
+C3 High school diploma is required and GED is X accepted ~ C3 High school diploma is required and GED is not accepted C3 High school diploma or equivalent is not required

-Does your institution require or recommend a general college-preparatory program for degreeseeking students?
+C4 Does your institution require or recommend a general college-preparatory program for degreeseeking students?

 C4 Require

+64 Require

 C4 Recommend Х

 C4 Neither require nor recommend

-Distribution of high school units required and/or recommended.
+C5 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.